hypriot/blog/content/post/docker-supported-on-chip-computer.md

 date = "2016-12-11T13:22:15+01:00"
 draft = false
 more_link = "yes"
-title = "Docker is now supported on the $9 C.H.I.P. computer"
+title = "Docker is supported on the $9 C.H.I.P. computer"

 +++